 Do you love videogames?
-If you do, then you’ll love this new record set by Ilhan Ünal – a science student from Belgium who has entered this year’s Guinness World Records 2018 Gamer’s Edition for creating the world's Largest Game Boy.
+If you do, then you’ll love this new record set by Ilhan Ünal – a science student from Belgium who has created the world's Largest Game Boy.

 Ilhan is incredibly smart.
 He works as software and hardware developer on the weekend, and has used his skills to make a supersized game boy which he calls the Game Boy XXL.